 5 | Set a Marketing Budget, Based on Your Goals

 Having a digital marketing budget is necessary.
 These can be set to several hundred to several thousand, depending on your goal.
 This is why establishing the “why,” behind your marketing strategy is so important.
-A marketing budget will cover the cost of promoting on social media, email marketing, etc. You will also want to consider the cost for running a marketing campaign on platforms like Facebook.
+A marketing budget will cover the cost of promoting on social media, email marketing, etc. You will also want to consider the cost of running a marketing campaign on platforms like Facebook.
 Also, you will want to invest in analytic tools and programs that monitor your progress closely.

 Lastly, it is important to consider investing in a marketing team to execute your plans.
-This should be the goal of any small business owner, to either have hire an external team of experts or build a marketing team of experts.
+This should be the goal of any small business owner, to either hire an external team of experts or build a marketing team of experts.
 Either way, it is important to consider the following: sales copy, social media management, advertising campaign setup and management, email marketing integration and much much more!

 6 | Create Consistency by Delivering High-Value Content

 Whether your goal is to generate leads, build brand awareness, or engage with your community members, the main focus should always be to create high-value content, consistently.
-If you deploy a social media marketing strategy for instance you will want to consider your posting times and your posting schedule.
+If you deploy a social media marketing strategy, for instance, you will want to consider your posting times and your posting schedule.
 The same for an email marketing strategy.
 You will want to consider when to send email campaigns based on a user’s interactions with your products and services.

 This can all be done with the help of a content calendar and which is why we recommend creating one during this step.
 A content calendar will also let you stay focused and committed to your overall goal of delivering high-value content.
 More so, it will keep you from creating content just to create content.
 It will keep your vision on the goals you have in step three.